chohyunjae163/pikuma_physics_class/phy_note.md

 the collision detection algorithm for AABBs is relatively cheap and fast
 therefore, AABBs are very common shapes for broad-phase test
 you'll find many games that wrap other complex shapes inside AABBs.
+if we find at least one axis where there is a gap separating the two rigid bodies,
+then we can guarantee that these bodies are not colliding!

+## Separating Axis Theorem (SAT)
+if there is at least one axis that separates that both shapes, then we can safely say that these bodies are not colliding
+The SAT is one of the most popular collision detection algorithms for rigid bodies  (together with the GJK algorithm)  .

+### OBB
+Oriented Bounding boxes are boxes that are rotated
+the algorithm we will learn to detect collision between OBBs will also
+work for any other convex polygon